-- economic downturns; - · deteriorating capital market conditions; - · declining market prices for natural gas, NGLs and other commodities; - · terrorist attacks or threatened attacks on our facilities or those of other energy companies; and - the overall health of the energy industry, including the bankruptcy or insolvency of other companies.
+- economic downturns; - deteriorating capital market conditions; - declining market prices for natural gas, NGLs and other commodities; - · terrorist attacks or threatened attacks on our facilities or those of other energy companies; and - the overall health of the energy industry, including the bankruptcy or insolvency of other companies.

 We and our subsidiaries have a significant amount of debt outstanding and, in connection with our acquisition of WMB, we expect to incur an additional \$6.05 billion of debt to fund the cash consideration for the transaction and to assume approximately \$4.2 billion of debt outstanding under WMB's senior notes.
 In light of the sustained commodity price environment and our current leverage and credit profile, there is a risk that the incurrence of such additional debt could adversely affect our credit ratings.
-Any downgrade in our credit ratings following the transaction could adversely affect the investment grade credit ratings of ETP, Sunoco Logistics and WPZ, and the credit ratings of Sunoco LP.
-ETP, Sunoco Logistics and WPZ currently maintain investment grade ratings by Moody's, S&P and Fitch Ratings.
+Any downgrade in our credit ratings following the transaction could adversely affect the investment grade credit ratings of ETP, Sunoco Logistics and WPZ currently maintain investment grade ratings by Moody's, S&P and Fitch Ratings.
 However, those current ratings may not remain in effect for any given period of time and a rating may be lowered or withdrawn entirely by a rating agency if, in its judgment, circumstances in the future so warrant.
-If Moody's, S&P or Fitch Ratings which would adversely affect our consolidated financial results, and the terms of our credit agreements could berowing costs could significantly increase, which would adversely affect our consolidated financial results, and the terms of our credit agreements could become significantly more restrictive.
+If Moody's, S&P or Fitch Ratings were to downgrade the long-term rating of any of our subsidiaries, particularly below investment grade, our consolidated borrowing costs could significantly increase, which would adversely affect our consolidated financial results, and the terms of our credit agreements could become significantly more restrictive.
 The potential pool of investors and funding sources could also decrease.
-Further, due to the relationship among us and our subsidiaries, any downgrade of our credit ratings cueld also result in a downgrade in our or one or more of our subsidiaries' credit ratings.
+Further, due to the relationship among us and our subsidiaries, any downgrade of our credit ratings could also result in a downgrade in our or one or more of our subsidiaries' credit ratings.
 Ratings from credit agencies are not recommendations to buy, sell or hold our securities, and each rating should be evaluated independently of any other rating.